 In this guide, you will find everything you need to know about December newsletters.

-Here are some ideas what to include in your December season newsletter:
+Here are some ideas on what to include in your December season email newsletter:

 - Gift Guides.
 What’s more helpful than a useful list of recommendations for gifts?

 - Templates.
-Benefit from templates for tracking gift shopping, planning holiday parties, or budgeting during the Christmas season.
+Benefit from templates for tracking gift shopping, planning holiday parties, or budgeting during Christmas.

 - Customer Loyalty.
 Offer an exclusive promotion for your best customers.